Why A Pill That's 4 Cents In Tanzania Costs Up To $400 In The U.S.

 When a disease affects only a small number of patients in the U.S., "there's less incentive for generic companies to enter the market," Alpern explains.
 That's because there's less potential for profit.

-Hookworm, which was recently discovered in a small community the U.S., is just one example of this trend.
+Hookworm, which was recently discovered in a small community in the U.S., is just one example of this trend.

 Neurocysticercosis, a parasitic disease that causes seizures and epilepsy, is another example.
-The disease is rare in the U.S. with only an estimated 1,000 to 5,000 new cases every year.
+The disease is rare in the U.S. with an estimated 1,000 to 5,000 new cases every year.
 Either albendazole or praziquantel are used to treat the disease.
 Praziquantel is also pricey: about $525 for six 600 mg tablets.

 Leishmaniasis, which affects 700,000 to a million people annually throughout the world, is more expensive to treat in the U.S., too.
 Though rare in the U.S. — only 13 cases were uncovered between 2000 and 2007 — the disease can cause disfiguring skin sores or swelling of the spleen or liver depending on the form of the disease that's contracted.
 Two 50 mg tablets of miltefosine for 28 days can treat the infection; the price of each pill wholesale is $685, according to Alpern's research.